algo¶

 - Returns:

-DataFrame with columns (forecaster, event_ticker, round, weight, average_return) where average_return is the net profit (can be negative) for that forecaster on that event/round.
+DataFrame with columns (forecaster, event_ticker, round, weight, average_return, cost) where average_return is net profit and cost is total amount spent.
+If per_market=True, also includes market_index.

 - algo.compute_calibration_ece(forecasts: pandas.DataFrame, num_bins: int = 10, strategy: Literal['uniform', 'quantile'] = 'uniform', weight_event: bool = True, return_details: bool = False) pandas.DataFrame¶